Sj-Amani/Practical_Behavioral_Cloning/README.md

 The model follows the standard design practice for CNNs: the base convolutional layers' height and width progressively decrease while its depth increases, and the final layers are a series of fully-connected layers.
 Dropout layers were included right before the fully-connected layers, to help reduce overfitting.

 #### Training Strategy
-Validating Your Network:
+Validating The Network:
-In order to validate your network, you need to compare model performance on the training set and a validation set.
+In order to validate the network, you need to compare model performance on the training set and a validation set.
 The validation set should contain image and steering data that was not used for training.
 A rule of thumb could be to use 80% of your data for training and 20% for validation or 70% and 30%.
-But here, because of small model size, I used 90% of your data for training and 10% for validation.
+But here, because of small data size, I used 90% of the data for training and 10% for validation.
 Also, randomly shuffle the data before splitting into training and validation sets is a good practice.

 If model predictions are poor on both the training and validation set (for example, mean squared error is high on both), then this is evidence of underfitting.
 Possible solutions could be to: